 The goal is to gain knowledge and an understanding of the concept of momentum.

 5.2 Grasp the nature of and importance of conservation as a physical principle.
 Develop the conservation of energy, of mass, of mass-energy, and especially of linear momentum.

 5.3 Define Impulse and how it relates to force, time and change in momentum.

 5.4 Delineate elastic and inelastic collisions and use these ideas in the solution of appropriate problems.

-  6.3 Discuss tangential speed, velocity and acceleration.
+6.3 Explain how tangential speed, velocity and acceleration relate to angular parameters.

 6.4 Study centripetal force.